maghov/IS-213/README.md

 ```$ sudo gem install cocoapods```

+NOTE: This must be installed in the same file directory as Xcode

 ##### The third step is to get Firebase up and running on your system, this is done so by following these steps:
 [For now, please follow the documentation from the actual fire base google website on how to get it up and running - a more detailed step by step guide for this project is on the to do list]( https://firebase.google.com/docs/ios/setup)